Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 • No physical inventory management for non-digital products

-• No option for live courses on basic plan
+• No option for live courses on the basic plan

 Like other combined eCommerce and online teaching platforms, Kajabi helps you create, grow and manage all kinds of digital products from courses to podcasts to communities and more.